Nthabeleng Likotsi

 Nthabeleng Likotsi is a South African accountant, entrepreneur, businesswoman, and community leader, who serves as the chairperson of the Young Women in Business Network(YWBN) and Managing Director of the YWBN Co-operative Financial Institution which is a majority female-owned and female-led financial institution.
-The self-made South African entrepreneur is currently hailed as the new rising star of the women entrepreneurship agenda by being the first woman and youngest in the world to establish a Mutual Bank that promotes inclusive development and growth in the country and across the continent.
-She is an assertive, tenacious team leader and player dedicated to the economic empowerment of WOMEN.
-Ms. Likotsi has steered YWBN CFI into great success, a formation conceived of an idea to realise the objective of making basic financial services more accessible to unbanked and underbanked consumers by minimising time and distance to the nearest bank retail branch as well as reduced banking and transaction-related costs through mobile digital technology.
+She is the first woman and youngest in the world to establish a Mutual Bank that promotes inclusive development and growth in the country and across the continent.
+Ms. Likotsi has headed YWBN CFI, a formation conceived of an idea to realise the objective of making basic financial services more accessible to unbanked and underbanked consumers by minimising time and distance to the nearest bank retail branch as well as reduced banking and transaction-related costs through mobile digital technology.

 Background and education

 She was born in Botshabelo, Free State Province, in South Africa circa 1984.
 She holds a master's degree in Entrepreneurship from the University of the Witwatersrand, and a Certificate in Entrepreneurship, from the Wits Business School.
 She also has a postgraduate certificate in accounting, obtained from the University of Johannesburg.